All Products

 Remote authentication

-You can configure this feature to forward user requests to the specified authentication server for authentication.
+Configure remote authentication to forward user requests to a specified authentication server for verification.

 Configure remote authentication